mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/addons/addon-repositories/index.md

 ...
 ```

-The second repository configured, in the example above, is our [sample docs-addon-repo][sample_repo].
-It contains the two addons `awsebscsiprovisioner2` and `cockroachdb`. `awsebscsiprovisioner2` is a copy of the `awsebscsiprovisioner` from the `kubernetes-base-addons` repository.
-This example shows you can turn the storage provisioner in the `kubernetes-base-addons` repository off and provide a storage provisioner with another addon repository.
+The second repository configured, in the example above, is our [sample docs-{{ model.addon }} ][sample_repo].
+It contains the {{ model.addon }} `awsebscsiprovisioner2` and `cockroachdb`. `awsebscsiprovisioner2` is a copy of the `awsebscsiprovisioner` from the `kubernetes-base-addons` repository.
+This example shows you can turn the storage provisioner in the `kubernetes-base-addons` repository off and provide a storage provisioner with another {{ model.addon }} repository.

 When you run `konvoy up` with the above `cluster.yaml` configuration you see the following output.
-All addons requiring persistent storage get installed after `awsebscsiprovisioner2` providing a default `StorageClass`.
+All {{ model.addon }} requiring persistent storage get installed after `awsebscsiprovisioner2` providing a default `StorageClass`.
 For example, cockroachdb, elasticsearch, and velero.

 ```yaml
 STAGE [Deploying Enabled Addons]